jkcharlie6679/jkcharlie6679/README.md

-- 👋 Hi, I’m Tsung-Yu Chan.
+- 👋 Hi, I’m Tsung Yu Chan.
-- 👀 I’m interested in full-stack development, cloud service.
-- 📖 I'm studying the Open Air Interface about the physical layer of 5G gNB.
+- 👨🏻‍💻 (Neo)vim is the best.
-- 📟 Welcome to my [blog](https://tycharlie.com) and leave some comments
+- 📟 Welcome to my [blog](https://tycharlie.com) and leave some comments.

 <table align="center">
 <tr>